THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 After our trip to France, I thought it was time to open up about my current situation.

-You see I have been living in the USA since 2011, but grew up in France.
+You see I have lived in the USA since 2011 but grew up in France.
 So I have friends and family from two very different cultures.
 We don’t have the same values, we don’t eat the same way, we have a different lifestyle… Both cultures have their ups and downs.

 But now that I have been in Seattle for several years, I am turning into an overly positive American.
 I can’t tell you how many times a day I say the word “amazing” and “awesome”.

 One thing that my husband and I noticed during our last trip to France is how people are close minded about mental illnesses.